At Varley Optometry, we try our best every day to provide the best eye care in Markham and the surrounding community.

 Many individuals suffer from dry eye or chronic dry eye syndrome.
 Most of the time, a dry eye issue is caused by poor tear quality and quantity.
 It can also be caused by an eyelid disorder.

 Varley Optometry offers various treatments to help our patients resolve their severe dry eye issues.
-Your optometrist will evaluate and work with you to decide the best treatment for dry eye.
+Your optometrist will evaluate and work with you to decide the best dry eye treatment in Markham.

 There is one form of dry eyes that results due the amount of tears being produced.
 In this case, there are not enough tears being produced to keep your eyes moist.